-Western Resource Advocates: What was your main role or main project during your internship with WRA?
+WRA: What was your main role or main project during your internship with WRA?

 Ali Jones: I worked with my supervisor, Jamie, on a myriad of tasks and helped move along projects that would supplement the communications team in the future.
 This included building a Twitter analysis to know who we are reaching, creating a bank of relevant stats and facts to support future communications content, and adding content to WRA’s PR database program to ensure our list of reporters is robust and up to date.

 WRA: What is one skill you will take with you to your next job?

 AJ: The ability to be actively engaged in learning new tasks and use critical thinking skills to determine what the most effective way to execute said task may be.
 I also feel as though I strengthened my time management skills and the ability to accurately prioritize several different tasks to ensure I got everything done in time.